 14"x 26" hangs either way, mounted to float from the wall

 Handmade wool and silk felt with embedded silk image of Watering Holes and knitted copper wire.
-Slide is of women walking on a road from my Zambia collection.
+Slide tucked in is of a small group of wildebeest from my Zambia collection of slides.

 Imagining a journey through dusty terrain then over the hills at nightfall lie pools of water.